Swarm behaviour: Particle swarm optimization

 Particle swarm optimization is another algorithm widely used to solve problems related to swarms.
 It was developed in 1995 by Kennedy and Eberhart and was first aimed at simulating the social behaviour and choreography of bird flocks and fish schools.
 The algorithm was simplified and it was observed to be performing optimization.
 The system initially seeds a population with random solutions.
 It then searches in the problem space through successive generations using stochastic optimization to find the best solutions.
 The solutions it finds are called particles.
 Each particle stores its position as well as the best solution it has achieved so far.
 The particle swarm optimizer tracks the best local value obtained so far by any particle in the local neighbourhood.
 The remaining particles then move through the problem space following the lead of the optimum particles.
 At each time iteration, the particle swarm optimiser accelerates each particle toward its optimum locations according to simple mathematical rules.
+In a related approach, Shvalb et al. (2024) introduced a statistical-physics-based framework for controlling large-scale multi-robot systems.
+By modeling robots as particles within a statistical ensemble, the study leverages macroscopic parameters—such as density and flow fields—to guide collective behavior without the need for individual identification or direct communication between agents.
+This method enables scalable and robust control of robot swarms, drawing conceptual parallels to particle swarm optimization by utilizing global information to influence local agent dynamics.

 Particle swarm optimization has been applied in many areas.
 It has few parameters to adjust, and a version that works well for a specific applications can also work well with minor modifications across a range of related applications.
 A book by Kennedy and Eberhart describes some philosophical aspects of particle swarm optimization applications and swarm intelligence.
 An extensive survey of applications is made by Poli.